(1900 Times Atlas of the World)

 Emporio: views of the fortified village

-Emporio is a village located on the southern part of the island at a certain distance from the sea.
+Emporio is a village in the southern part of the island at some distance from the sea.
 The houses of its older section were built one next to the other with only two small gates leading to the village main church.
 Although Emporio has now expanded in all directions, from a nearby hill it is still possible to figure out its old fortified appearance.

 Emporio: the Ottoman tower

-Santorino is the southernmost island of the Cyclades: when the Ottomans acquired it Venice still retained Candia which is located some 60 miles south of Santorino; the new rulers built a large tower on a hill near Emporio in order to detect the arrival of a Venetian fleet early: the Ottomans hoped to check the enemy's attempts to land.
-However, during the 1645-69 War of Candia, the Venetians for many years had such supremacy at sea that the tower was useless.
-Santorino and the other islands paid Venice the tribute (a periodic payment made as a sign of dependence) which they were supposed to pay to the Sultan.
-Also during the war for the possession of Morea (1685-99) the Venetians were able to challenge the Ottoman rule over the Cyclades: only at the Peace of Carlowitz did Venice agree to give up her rights to these islands (with the exclusion of Tine).
+Santorino is the southernmost island of the Cyclades: when the Ottomans acquired it Venice still retained Candia, which is located some 60 miles south of Santorino; the new rulers built a large tower on a hill near Emporio in order to detect the arrival of a Venetian fleet early: the Ottomans hoped to check the enemy's attempts to land.
+However, during the War of Candia, the Venetians for many years had such supremacy at sea that the tower was useless.

-Pyrgos means tower: in the case of this village, it would have been more appropriate to use the word Kasteli (castle), which the locals reserve for the buildings inside an enclosure at the top of the hill.
+Pyrgos means tower: in the case of this village, it would have been more appropriate to use the word Kasteli (castle), which the locals use for the buildings inside an enclosure at the top of a hill.

 Pyrgos: (left to right) entrance to the castle; house above the entrance; a fragment of an ancient statue